djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO
-1. Save annotations to cloud postgres db
+* Save annotations to cloud postgres db
+* add a column, draft that defaults to 1
+* from the frontend, a button to update draft to 0 (published)
+* differentiate between published and draft in server (flag) and frontend (directory)
+* add a button to delete from frontend, and endpoint to server
+* add a button to move published back to draft
-2. Remove or add individual annotations from the frontend?
+* Remove or add individual annotations from the frontend? (and then update) but only available for draft for some reason.
+* manually draw rectangle and label it, from the frontend
-3. Final label list
+* Final label list
-4. Upload json of a given annotation from the frontend to Google
+* Upload json of a given annotation from the frontend to Google

-5. Remove entire db entry from the frontend
-6. Collect data
+* Collect data

 #### Buggos / QOL